Igoorx/godfield-flash/README.md

 ## Flash is dead!
 Now what?

-This repository contains the old GodField that was written in Flash, however flash isn't supported by most browsers anymore, but don't worry, it is still possible to run GodField if you use some browser that still has support for it or if you run the game's swf directly via Flash Projector.
+This repository contains the old God Field that was written in Flash, however flash isn't supported by most browsers anymore, but don't worry, it is still possible to run God Field if you use some browser that still has support for it or if you run the game's swf directly via Flash Projector.
 [You can download the Flash Projector here.](https://fpdownload.macromedia.com/pub/flashplayer/updaters/32/flashplayer_32_sa.exe)

 ## Quick set-up

-To get into the game, you need a webserver running in port 80 with both `static.godfield.net` and `www.godfield.net` folder contents, if you need help to set-up a webserver or do not even knows what it is, [click here, this surely will help you](https://stackoverflow.com/questions/45584453/how-to-create-a-simple-http-webserver-in-python).
-(Make sure to change the PORT to 80)
-After, you need to add these lines to your hosts file:
+First you need to add these lines to your `hosts` file:

 ```
 127.0.0.1 www.godfield.net